WiLGYSeF/pycolor/README.md

 ### Field Ranges

 Giving a range of fields is possible using the `*` character, where `%F(<start range>*<end range>)`.
-A sample table is given below, using the same example as above:
+Using the same example as above:

 | Field Format | Value |
 |---|---|